 - The mother’s hands may leave the wall, she may dip, turn, roll, or sway.
 She may not seem to move much at all.
 The helper may feel slight movement that the mother does not.
-Breathing calmly and having knees unlocked helps.
+Breathing calmly and having knees unlocked help.
 Shoes will restrict success entirely.

 - The helper doesn’t move the mother, nor does the helper restrict movement, but rather, follows the mother, letting go if the mother moves to the floor and does motions making her pelvis and back out of reach.

 The mother finishes when she is “unwound”.
 Standing still with straight knees may work just on the sacrum area and might be preferable if you don’t have 10 or 15 minutes to find a natural stopping place.
-Afterwards, drink water and walk, even a short walk, after finishing, both of you.
+Afterward, drink water and walk, even a short walk, after finishing, both of you.

 See a sample on Spinning Babies: Parent Class.
 Available as a download or as a DVD at the Shop.

 Why do Standing Sacral Release?

 - It may relieve pelvic pain or discomforts in the sacrum, lower back, hips or tailbone.